-1903 Caricaturist Al Hirschfeld (1903-2003) is born today.
-His distinctive looping line drawings will capture the essence of Broadway shows from the 1920s through the early 2000s.
-The Martin Beck Theatre will be renamed the Al Hirschfeld in 2003, just months after his death at age 99.
+1903 Caricaturist Al Hirschfeld (1903-2003) is born in St. Louis, Missouri.
+His distinctive looping line drawings captures the essence of Broadway shows from the 1920s through the early 2000s.
+The Martin Beck Theatre is renamed the Al Hirschfeld Theatre in 2003, just months after his death at age 99.

-1921 Future stage and screen star Judy Holliday is born today.
-By the time of her untimely death in 1965 Holliday will have won the 1951 Academy Award for best actress for her performance in Born Yesterday, a role she has already done on Broadway.
-She will also win a Tony Award as best leading actress for her performance in the Jule Styne-Betty Comden-Adolph Green musical, Bells Are Ringing.
+1921 Future stage and screen star Judy Holliday is born in New York City.
+By the time of her untimely death in 1965, Holliday had won the 1951 Academy Award for Best Actress for her performance in Born Yesterday, a role she had already done on Broadway.
+She also won the Tony Award for Best Actress in a Musical for her performance in Bells Are Ringing.

 1937 Laurence Housman's Broadway smash Victoria Regina opens at London's Lyric Theatre.
-The historical drama, which proved to be a personal triumph for star Helen Hayes on Broadway, now stars Pamela Stanely as the 19th-century British Queen.
-The show will run 42 weeks.
+The historical drama, which proved to be a personal triumph for star Helen Hayes on Broadway, stars Pamela Stanely as the 19th-century British Queen.
+The show runs 42 weeks.

 1984 David Rabe's play Hurlyburly opens Off-Broadway at the Promenade Theatre.
-The original cast from Chicago's Goodman stays intact, including William Hurt, Harvey Keitel, Christopher Walken, Jerry Stiller, Cynthia Nixon, Sigourney Weaver, and Judith Ivey.
-The play will run 45 performances, then transfer to Broadway's Ethel Barrymore Theatre.
+The original cast from Chicago's Goodman Theatre stays intact, including William Hurt, Harvey Keitel, Christopher Walken, Jerry Stiller, Cynthia Nixon, Sigourney Weaver, and Judith Ivey.
+The play runs 45 performances before transferring to Broadway's Ethel Barrymore Theatre.

 1992 It is Sir Andrew Lloyd Webber now, as the famed musical theatre composer is knighted by Queen Elizabeth II.
 Sir Andrew's many musical credits include Broadway's longest-running musical, The Phantom of the Opera, and the international phenomenon, Cats.
-He'll later be elevated to the peerage as Lord Lloyd Webber.
+He is later elevated to the peerage as Lord Lloyd Webber.

-2003 George Axelrod, the playwright, director and screenwriter who penned the stage comedy, The Seven Year Itch, about a Manhattan man who lusts after his comely neighbor while his family is away for the summer, died today at age 81.
+2003 George Axelrod, the playwright, director, and screenwriter who penned the stage comedy, The Seven Year Itch, about a Manhattan man who lusts after his comely neighbor while his family is away for the summer, dies at age 81.
 Axelrod also penned the Broadway plays Will Success Spoil Rock Hunter?
 (1955) and Goodbye, Charlie (1959), which he also directed; and the films The Manchurian Candidate and Breakfast at Tiffany's.

 More of Today's Birthdays: Dorothy Stickney 1896.
 Mack Gordon 1904.
 Mary McCarthy 1912.
 Jane Russell 1921.
 Maureen Stapleton 1925.
 Don Black 1938.
 Mariette Hartley 1940.
 Michael Gross 1947.
 David Marshall Grant 1955.
 Benjamin Walker 1982.